 This is the official Facebook page of Ivy Doomkitty.
 Ivy Doomkitty carved a niche for herself in the cosplay community because of her stance on body confidence.
 At one time she was overly self-conscious of her body, and was initially reluctant to start cosplaying.
 What she found out was that people not only embraced her exotic, curvaceous, and buxom body, but respected her creativity in cosplay as well.
 Also a bellydancer, Ivy Doomkitty is a bourne performer who takes great photo shoots in unique locations.
-Ivy Doomkitty seems to work a lot with cloth, as the vast majority of her costumes are products of tailoring and seams work.
-Ivy Doomkitty has shown some limited armour crafting in the accents of some of her cosplays such as her M. Bison (Street Fighter Series), Wonder Woman (DC), and her signature Dr. Doomkitty (Marvel inspired).
 Ivy Doomkitty has earned her place as one of the ambassadors of cosplay with the example that she sets for cosplayers everywhere.

 This the official Facebook page of Rose Noir.
 Rose Noir is a gothique and alternative model and performer.
 Rose Noir is also a vocalist and poet.
 Rose Noir also takes pride in crafting jewelry and unusual costume accessories.
 Rose Noir is a gamer, like many cosplayers, but especially loves RPG's.
 Rose Noir cosplays and models as many things, usually dark, she is best known for her Purgatori cosplays.

 This is the official Facebook page for BellChere: veteran cosplayer.
 I remember seeing her Mam'selle Hepzibah cosplay back in the MySpace days and having my jaw drop.
 BelleChere's costumes have always had a charm to them.
 Even when BelleChere's reproduced costumes may have deviated a little from the original, the deviations have always suited her style and body.
-BelleChere has show great proficiency in tailoring, seaming, and leather working.
 BelleChere does a lot of superhero and supervillain cosplays, and therefore does a lot of work with various materials, turning them into all sorts of leotard and jumpsuit-like costumes.
 BelleChere also armourcrafts for accents on her costumes.
 I think that BelleChere truly shows her cosplay mastery with her "body work."
-BellChere's cosplays always have flawless hair and her body paint jobs, with which many of her copslays require, like her She-Hulk, Lady Death, and Mam'selle Hepzibah.
+BellChere's cosplays alway have flawless hair body paint jobs, such as her She-Hulk, Lady Death, and Mam'selle Hepzibah.
 BelleChere is a makeup artist and produces very realistic makeup effects.
 BelleChere also has a lot of practical knowledge as to negotiating fantasy with reality such as keeping costumes in place on the human body where gravity and movement would compromise them, as with her Goblin Queen (Marvel) and Vampirella (Dynamite).
 She is a true sweetheart and graciously donates half of her sales to Hero Initiative.

 This is the Facebook page for Alyson Tabbitha.
 Alyson Tabbitha gained YouTube fame after her cosplay of Captain Jack Sparrow (Pirates of the Caribbean) went viral.
 However, Alyson Tabbitha has earned her continued respect in the cosplay community by displaying great skills in makeup, makeup affects, hair, and costuming.
 Even before her Edwards Scissorhands cosplay was complete and she was only posting the makeup tests, I was blown away.
 That being said, I do not want you to think Alyson Tabbitha slouches in the costuming department, either.
 Alyson Tabbitha appears to prefer working with heavier fabrics and leathers, and the end result is a truly sturdy and authentic looking costume.
 Besides Captain Jack Sparrow, Alyson Tabbitha has also made flawless cosplays of Vincent Valentines (Final Fantasy VII), Gaara (Naruto), and the Female Titan (Attack on Titan).